JacobFredman/Testing_Management_Project/README.md

   5. Click with the right mouse button on the project named "PLWPF" and choose "Set as Startup Project".<br/>
   6. Press Ctrl + F5 to run the program.<br/>

-  The login username for administrator is "a" and the password is empty.
+  The login username for administrator is "Admin" and the password is empty.
 Username and password can be changed in the settings.